-Finance lease receivables relate to a sublease of clinic premise which was classified as finance lease on adoption of SFRS(I) 16 as disclosed in Note 2.18 to the financial statements.
+Lease receivables relate to a sublease of clinic premises which was classified as finance lease as disclosed in Note 2.18 to the financial statements.

-Trade receivables are generally on 30 to 90 (30 June 2019: 30 to 90; 1 July 2018: 30 to 90) days credit terms.
+Trade receivables are generally on 30 to 90 (2020: 30 to 90) days credit terms.

-The non-trade amounts due from subsidiaries, director of the Company, and related parties are unsecured, non-interest bearing and repayable on demand.
+The non-trade amounts due from subsidiaries and associate are unsecured, non-interest bearing and repayable on demand.